Benezivas/algobattle/docs/problems/index.md

 aimed at instructors that want to learn how to prepare tasks for their students.

 The tutorial sections build on each other and are best read in sequence.
-We assume that you have already read the (tutorial for users)[tutorial/index.md], have a basic understanding of theoretical computer science and have basic knowledge of the Python language.
+We assume that you have already read the [tutorial for users](tutorial/index.md), have a basic understanding of theoretical computer science and have basic knowledge of the Python language.